Relevant Event Put Date definition

 • Following the occurrence of a Relevant Event, the holder of each Bond will have the right at such holder’s option, to require the Issuer to redeem all but not some only of such holder’s Bonds on the Relevant Event Put Date (defined below) at 100.0 per cent.

-• Following the occurrence of a Relevant Event, the holder of each Bond will have the right to require the Issuer to redeem that Bond on the Relevant Event Put Date (as defined below) at its principal amount together with accrued interest.
+• Following the occurrence of a Relevant Event (as defined below), the holder of each Bond will have the right at such holder’s option, to require the Issuer to redeem all or some only of such holder’s Bonds on the Relevant Event Put Date at their Early Redemption Amount together with interest accrued but unpaid to such date (if any).

 More Definitions of Relevant Event Put Date